Securely Aggregated Coded Matrix Inversion: Introduction and Related Work

 Though the two areas of FL and CC seem to be closely related, on the surface they appear incompatible.
 For instance, in CC one often assumes there is a master server that distributes the data and may perform the encoding (encoding by the master server is done in CMM, but not in GC), while in FL the central coordinator never has access to the distributed local training data; which are located at different client nodes or workers.

 There are a few recent works that leverage CC in order to devise secure FL methods for distributed regression and iterative optimization \cite{DPYTH19,PDAYTAH20,SKRA21,SRRA22,XARWZ22,HZSK19}.
-In this work, we combine optimization and CC, using erasure coding to protect against stragglers as in CC and locally approximating the inverse without revealing the data to the coordinator, to design a FL scheme.
+In this work, we combine optimization and CC, using erasure coding to protect against stragglers as in CC and locally approximating the inverse without revealing the data to the coordinator, to design a CCM which inverts a matrix from data aggregated through clients; and guarantees security against eavesdroppers.
 Our approach, is based on the \textit{coded matrix inversion method} (CMIM) we develop, which utilizes \textit{balanced Reed-Solomon} ($\brs$) codes \cite{HLH16,HLH16b}.
 This results in an efficient decoding in terms of the threshold number of responsive workers needed to perform an error free computation.
 We show that the general class of \textit{maximum distance separable} (MDS) generator matrices could be used to generate a suitable erasure code (Theorem \ref{MDS_CC_thm}).
-The focus is on $\brs$ codes, which have the following advantages: \begin{enumerate}[label=(\roman*)] \item minimum redundancy per job across the network, \item they optimize communication from workers to the master, \item we can efficiently decode the resulting method. \end{enumerate}
+The focus is on $\brs$ codes, which have the following advantages: \begin{enumerate}[label=(\roman*)] \item minimum redundancy per task across the network, \item they optimize communication from workers to the master, \item we can efficiently decode the resulting method. \end{enumerate}

+As noted in \cite{DPYTH19,SKRA21}, most CCMs are not applicable in FL.
+In our case, the obstacle is that all clients need to know each others data in order to invert the aggregated matrix, which we elaborate on in \ref{know_of_A_subs}.
+For this reason, we relax the privacy restriction of FL and allow the clients to recover the aggregated matrix $\Ab$, which is necessary and unavoidable for matrix inversion.

-Our CMIM can also be used to compute the Moore?Penrose pseudoinverse $\Yb^{\dagger}$ of a data matrix $\Yb\in\R^{M\times N}$ for $M\gg N$, which is more general than inverting a square matrix.
+Our CMIM can also be used to compute the Moore–Penrose pseudoinverse $\Yb^{\dagger}$ of a data matrix $\Yb\in\R^{M\times N}$ for $M\gg N$, which is more general than inverting a square matrix.
 By using the fact that $\Yb^{\dagger}=(\Yb^\top\Yb)^{-1}\Yb^\top$, the bottleneck is computing the inverse of $\Ab=\Yb^\top\Yb$.
 In addition, two more matrix multiplications need to take place distributively: computing $\Ab$ before the inversion; and $\widehat{\Ab^{-1}}\Yb^\top$ after the inverse has been approximated.
 The matrix products can be computed distributively using various CCMs, \textit{e.g.} we can use a modification of the coded FL approaches of \cite{SKRA21} and a CMM from \cite{CMH20}; both of which are based on GC.
 For the remainder of the paper, we focus on the generic problem of inverting a square matrix $\Ab$.